awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-override-request-response-parameters.md

    Accept=application/json, multivalueheader=foo,header1Valheader2Val}
    ```

-## Examples: Override an API's Request Parameters and Headers with the API Gateway CLI<a name="apigateway-override-request-response-parameters-cli"></a>
+## Examples: Override an API's request parameters and headers with the API Gateway CLI<a name="apigateway-override-request-response-parameters-cli"></a>

 The following CLI example shows how to use the `put-integration` command to override a response code: